atlasmoth/go_neynar_sdk/README.md

 - [ZodError](docs/ZodError.md)
 - [ZodErrorErrorsInner](docs/ZodErrorErrorsInner.md)

-## Documentation For Authorization

-Endpoints do not require authorization.

 ## Documentation for Utility Methods

 Due to the fact that model structure members are all pointers, this package contains